fieldtrip/website/getting_started/meg/quspin.md

 ### Data in the .lvm format

 The .lvm files are ASCII text files with a header, followed by a tabular section with the data for each channel and sample.
 The .lvm files do not contain information on the location and orientation of the sensors.
-Reading these large ASCCI files is relatively inefficient, hence we recommend to read them as continuous data into memory in one go, and then segment them.
+Reading these large ASCII files is relatively inefficient, hence we recommend to read them as continuous data into memory in one go, and then segment them.

     cfg = [];
     cfg.dataset = 'VEP-raw.lvm';